365businessdev/docs/docs/en-us/365-business-print-agent/print-agent-whatis.md

 ![365 business Print Agent - Cloud Architecture](/assets/images/365-business-print-agent/595f77629b38af2a850494a4d1c0e75ab37d0bde234e206a427cfe5dc37d3180.png)

 <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Good to know:</strong> The 365 business Print Agent Cloud service is hosted in Germany and does not store any print job or printer data.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Good to know</strong> The 365 business Print Agent Cloud service is hosted in Germany and does not store any print job or printer data.
 The service acts like a relay and creates a real-time connection to the Print Agent Service (connector).<br>Your data is absolutely safe and will never be stored or analyzed for any reason.
 </div>

 | Component | Description |